TheWorldSim/data-curator/README.md

     app$ brew install yarn postgresql
     app$ brew services start postgresql  # If it hasn't started by itself app$ yarn install
-    app$ ./db.sh setup  # you will need to edit your .env files if you have another version of this project app$ npm install -g npm-run
+    app$ ./db.sh setup  # you will need to edit your .env files to change DB_DATABASE if you have another version of this project app$ npm install -g npm-run
     app$ npm run build-back
     # Undo any migrations, run all migrations and reseed db